-PO50 E50.1

-Development incorporates a fire fighting system that: a. satisfies the reasonable needs of the fire fighting entity for the area; b. is appropriate for the size, shape and topography of the development and its surrounds; c. is compatible with the operational equipment available to the fire fighting entity for the area; d. considers the fire hazard inherent in the materials comprising the development and their proximity to one another; e. considers the fire hazard inherent in the surrounds to the development site; f. is maintained in effective operating order.
+- satisfies the reasonable needs of the fire fighting entity for the area; - is appropriate for the size, shape and topography b. of the development and its surrounds; - is compatible with the operational equipment C. available to the fire fighting entity for the area; - d. considers the fire hazard inherent in the materials comprising the development and their proximity to one another: - considers the fire hazard inherent in the surrounds e. to the development site; - f. is maintained in effective operating order.

 Note - The Queensland Fire and Emergency Services is the entity currently providing the fire fighting function for the urban areas of the Moreton Bay Region.

 External fire hydrant facilities are provided on site to the standard prescribed under the relevant parts of Australian Standard AS 2419.1 (2005) - Fire Hydrant Installations.

-Note - For this requirement for accepted development, the following are the relevant parts of AS 2419.1 (2005) that may be applicable: a. in regard to the form of any fire hydrant - Part 8.5 and Part 3.2.2.1, with the exception that for Touris parks104 or development comprised solely of dwellings and their associated outbuildings, single outlet above-ground hydrants or suitably signposted in-ground hydrants would be an acceptable alternative; b. in regard to the general locational requirements for fire hydrants - Part 3.2.2.2 (a), (e), (f), (g) and (h) as well as Appendix B of AS 2419.1 (2005); c. in regard to the proximity of hydrants to buildings and other facilities - Part 3.2.2.2 (b), (c) and (d), with the exception that: i. for dwellings and their associated outbuildings, hydrant coverage need only extend to the roof and external walls of those buildings; ii. for outdoor sales154, processing or storage facilities; d. in regard to fire hydrant accessibility and clearance requirements - Part 3.5 and, where applicable, Part 3.6.
-E50.2 A continuous path of travel having the following characteristics is provided between the vehicle access point to the site and each external fire hydrant and hydrant booster point on the land: a. an unobstructed width of no less than 3.5m; b. an area for a fire brigade pumping appliance; d. an area for a fire brigade pumping appliance; d. an area for a fire brigade pumping appliance; d. an area for a fire brigade pumping appliance to stand within 20m of each fire hydrant and 8m of each hydrant booster point.
+Note - For this requirement for accepted development, the following are the relevant parts of AS 2419.1 (2005) that may be applicable:

+- in regard to the form of any fire hydrant Part 8.5 and Part 3.2.2.1, with the exception that for Tourist parks $^{(84)}$ or development comprised solely of dwellings and their associated outbuildings, single outlet above-ground hydrants or suitably signposted in-ground hydrants would be an acceptable alternative; - in regard to the general locational requirements for fire b. hydrants - Part 3.2.2.2 (a), (e), (f), (g) and (h) as well as Appendix B of AS 2419.1 (2005); - in regard to the proximity of hydrants to buildings and other C. facilities - Part 3.2.2.2 (b), (c) and (d), with the exception that: - for dwellings and their associated outbuildings, hydrant coverage need only extend to the roof and external walls of those buildings; - for caravans and tents, hydrant coverage need only extend to the roof of those tents and caravans; for outdoor sales (54), processing or storage facilities, - hydrant coverage is required across the entire area of the outdoor sales (54), outdoor processing and outdoor storage facilities; - d. in regard to fire hydrant accessibility and clearance requirements - Part 3.5 and, where applicable, Part 3.6.
-PO51 E51

-1
+A continuous path of travel having the following characteristics is provided between the vehicle access point to the site and each external fire hydrant and hydrant booster point on the land:

+- an unobstructed width of no less than 3.5m; a. - h. an unobstructed height of no less than 4.8m; - constructed to be readily traversed by a 17 tonne HRV fire brigade pumping appliance; - d. an area for a fire brigade pumping appliance to stand within 20m of each fire hydrant and 8m of each hydrant booster point.